May 24, 2022

-These comments were from the venue owner/operator’s perspective.
-But, as a fan, like you who has attended events in large venues, we know what?
-We know that the wireless service is about as far from sexy as you can get.
-Basic connectivity is a challenge, let alone in-seat concession orders, game replays, or receiving special in-game offers.
-So, what about us fans?
-What do we get when attending events in large venues?
-I mean, we get the event itself, but what beyond that?
-We can’t text our friends, we can’t send pictures, we can’t….grrr, I digress.
-You get my point, I’m sure.
+As a fan like you who has attended events in large venues, we know what?
+Basic connectivity, let alone in-seat concession orders, game replays, or special in-game offers, is a challenge.
+So what about us fans?
+What do we get when attending events in large venues beyond the event itself?
+We can’t text our friends, we can’t send pictures, etc.

-Let’s talk fan experience and what that means, or what it should mean anyway, and how venue-based analytics from platforms like CW’s ConnectLytix can enhance or enable a more robust fan experience.
+Let’s talk about the fan experience and what that means, or what it should mean anyway, and how venue-based analytics from platforms like CW’s ConnectLytix can enhance or enable a more robust fan experience.

-So, first off, what is fan experience?
-In the “old days”, just going to the venue and watching a game, concert, or another event was the fan experience.
-In today’s world, that event is the minimum expectation.
-Most fans, myself included, expect excellent wireless connectivity.
-We expect applications to order concessions and merchandise, applications that work.
-We also hope to live stream the event; admittedly, we expect a lot.
-If we assume the wireless connectivity is sufficient, which it rarely is, then what are the facts of a robust fan experience, and how can an analytics platform improve on them.
+So, first off, what is the fan experience?
+In the “old days,” just going to the venue and watching a game, concert, or another event was the fan experience.
+In today’s world, that is the minimum expectation.
+Most fans expect excellent wireless connectivity.
+We also hope to livestream the event; admittedly, we expect a lot.
+If we assume the wireless connectivity is sufficient, which it rarely is, what are the facts of a robust fan experience, and how can an analytics platform improve?
 Let’s explore…

-This is simply the ability to move about in the venue, to quickly access concessions, restrooms, team merchandise stores, vendor kiosks, etc. With traffic data, like footfalls and dwell times, collected by an analytics platform, venue managers can more effectively place everything to ensure fans have the best “in-venue” experience.
-With consideration given to everything from ingress/egress to social distancing, traffic flow analytics can improve the fan experience at the most basic level within the venue.
+This is simply the ability to move about in the venue to quickly access concessions, restrooms, team merchandise stores, vendor kiosks, etc. With traffic data, like footfalls and dwell times, collected by an analytics platform, venue managers can more effectively place everything to ensure fans have the best “in-venue” experience.
+Considering everything from ingress/egress to social distancing, traffic flow analytics can improve the fan experience at the most basic level within the venue.

 This is a critical point of success for maximizing the fan experience.
 It’s a given when a fan comes into a venue that they will interact.
-The venue and fan hope the interaction leads to an enhanced experience for the fan.
-This interaction leads to the collection of critical data by the venue to use to that end.
+The venue and fans hope the interaction leads to an enhanced experience for the fans.
+This interaction leads to collecting critical data by the venue to use.
 In this instance, it’s all about customer engagement.
-How do we as fans benefit from the venue analytics capability?
+How do we, as fans, benefit from the venue analytics capability?
 There are several ways:

-Initial Contact: You might know that when your wireless device comes into contact with the venue’s wi-fi network, it knows you are there.
-You don’t need to log in for the analytics platform to be able to offer up pre-login splash pages with rotating content so you can gain access to deals on team merchandise, coupons of concessions, etc. In short, the fan experience is enhanced by the platform’s ability to push content to your wireless.
+You might know that when your wireless device comes into contact with the venue’s Wi-Fi network, it knows you are there.
+You don’t need to log in for the analytics platform to be able to offer up pre-login splash pages with rotating content so you can gain access to deals on team merchandise, coupons for concessions, etc. In short, the fan experience is enhanced by the platform’s ability to push content to your wireless.

 Thoughts & Considerations